-Policy 5.2.7 - Consider proposals to set a minimum flow for a river that varies from the default minimum flow established by Policy 5.2.6, including through the resource consent process.
-Policies 5.2.1 to 5.2.4 and the NPSFM 2020 will be utilised to assist the determination of any such proposal.
+Policy 5.2.87 - Consider proposals to set a minimum flow for a river that varies from the default minimum flow established by Policy 5.2.7-6 on a case-by-case basis, including through the resource consent process.
+Policies 5.2.1 to 5.2.4 will be utilised to assist the determination of any such proposal.

-The default minimum flow set for rivers in accordance with Policy 5.2.6 may not provide adequate protection to the freshwater values supported by a river or may unnecessarily constrain the taking of water from the river.
+The default minimum flow set for rivers in accordance with Policy 5.2.7-6 may not provide adequate protection to the natural and human use values supported by a river or may unnecessarily constrain the taking of water from the river.
 This policy provides an opportunity for any person to provide the Council with specific information that may justify a higher or lower minimum flow.
-In these circumstances it is appropriate that Policies 5.2.1 to 5.2.4 and the NPSFM 2020 are utilised to make this judgement.
+In these circumstances it is appropriate that Policies 5.2.1 to 5.2.4 are utilised to make this judgement.

-Policy 5.2.8 - Have regard to the adverse effects of the proposed instantaneous rate of take from any perennially or intermittently flowing river, if that rate of take exceeds or is likely to exceed 5% of river flow at any time.
+Policy 5.2.98 - Have regard to the adverse effects of the proposed instantaneous rate of take from any river, except an ephemerally flowing river, if that rate of take exceeds or is likely to exceed 5% of river flow at any time.

-The minimum flows set for rivers manage the cumulative effects of taking water on freshwater values.
+The minimum flows set for rivers manage the cumulative effects of taking water on natural and human use values.
 However, it remains possible for a take at a discrete location to have a significant adverse effect on flow immediately downstream of the point of abstraction.
 The risk is probably greatest in the upper part of a catchment due to lower flow that tends to occur in those reaches.
-This policy allows decision makers to have regard to the adverse effects of an individual take in certain circumstances irrespective of the minimum flows established in the MEP, where the proposed rate of abstraction is calculated to exceed 5% of the river flow at the point of abstraction.
-Flows in excess of this threshold are considered to have the potential to adversely affect freshwater values.
+This policy allows decision makers to have regard to the adverse effects of an individual take in certain circumstances irrespective of the minimum flows established in the MEP1.
+Thewhere the proposed rate of abstraction must be calculated to exceed 5% of the river flow at the point of abstraction.
+Flows in excess of this threshold are considered to have the potential to adversely affect natural and human use values.
 The policy only applies if the river is perennially or intermittently flowing.
-The policy does not apply to ephemeral rivers.

-Policy 5.2.9 - Have regard to the importance of flow connection to maintaining freshwater values when considering resource consent applications to take water from intermittently flowing rivers, including:
+Policy 5.2.409 - Have regard to the importance of flow connection to maintaining natural and human use values when considering resource consent applications to take water from intermittently flowing rivers, including:

-- (a) the timing and duration of that flow connection; - (ai) any effects on mahinga kai; - (b) the physical extent of any disconnection in flow; and - (c) any adverse effects on connected aquifers.
+- (a) the timing and duration of that flow connection; - (b) the physical extent of any disconnection in flow; and - (c) any adverse effects on connected aquifers.

-Even though some rivers do not have surface flow at all times, there may still be circumstances where the flow connection is important in maintaining freshwater values.
+Even though some rivers do not have surface flow at all times, there may still be circumstances where the flow connection is important in maintaining natural and human use values.
 For example, flow at a critical time of year may be important to facilitate the migration of indigenous fish, trout or salmon upstream or downstream.
-The policy allows the importance of flow connection to be considered when determining a resource consent application to take water from an intermittently flowing
+The policy allows the importance of flow connection to be considered when determining a resource consent application to take water from an intermittently flowing water body.

-Commented [19]: RESOLVED: Nelson-Marlborough Fish and Game Council ENV-2020-CHC-35 By consent order dated 31 October 2023 water body.
 The matters set out in (a) to (c) are those that are relevant to this consideration.
 Matters (a) and (b) relate to changes in the temporal and spatial extent of any disconnection, while matter (c) recognises that the intermittent flow may recharge connected aquifers.
-Matter (ai) recognises the potential effects of flow disconnection on mahinga kai.
-The changes created by the taking of water in this regard must be considered in light of any adverse effect on freshwater values.
+The changes created by the taking of water in this regard must be considered in light of any adverse effect on natural and human use values.